-Veronica's Room, Redondo Beach Theater, Redondo Beach, CA – 2003: Actor (Veronica) in a thriller by Ira Levin about a middle-aged Irish couple who abduct a young woman who resembles someone no longer alive… Best Ensemble Cast Award.
+Veronica's Room, Redondo Beach Theater, Redondo Beach, CA: Actor (Veronica) in a thriller by Ira Levin about a middle-aged Irish couple.
+They abduct a young woman who resembles someone no longer alive.

 SKILLS: I'm fluent in English and Hungarian, and have basic knowledge of German.
 I have both, US and EU passports; and I can be employed in the USA and EU countries.